cdktf/cdktf-provider-gitlab/docs/userSshkey.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.4.1/docs/resources/user_sshkey#id UserSshkey#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.5.0/docs/resources/user_sshkey#id UserSshkey#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `user_id`<sup>Optional</sup> <a name="user_id" id="@cdktf/provider-gitlab.userSshkey.UserSshkey.Initializer.parameter.userId"></a>

+- *Type:* typing.Union[int, float]

+The ID or username of the user.

+If this field is omitted, this resource manages a SSH key for the current user.
+Otherwise, this resource manages a SSH key for the specified user, and an admin token is required.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.5.0/docs/resources/user_sshkey#user_id UserSshkey#user_id}

 ---